bloko/bloko-js/README.md

   },
   actions: {
     signIn: {
+      // Use loading function when it is
+      // necessary to return something
+      // different than true
+      loading(payload) {
+        return payload.email;
+      },
       repository(payload) {
         return http.post('/auth/sign-in', {
           email: payload.email,
           password: payload.password,
         });
       },
-      resolved(data) {
+      resolved(data, state) {
         return {
           session: {
+            ...state.session,
             token: data.token,
           },
         };
       },
-    }
-  }
+    },
+  },
 });
 ```

 `Auth` will store all its actions and current state on application's global state and could be accessed by its key `auth`.
+Besides `Auth` session state, a special state named `signIn` will automatically be created because `Auth` has an action with this name. `signIn` state will follow an object with shape `{ loading, error }` so on every `signIn` action call could be possible to track loading states and error feedback.

 Blokos Store needs a context to work and specific bloko libraries like [`bloko-react`](https://github.com/bloko/bloko-react) will give it using [`Bloko.Provider`](https://github.com/bloko/bloko-react#bloko-provider).

-When you call `signIn` with its necessary payload `repository` handler will be called.
+When you call `signIn` with its necessary payload `loading` will be called and its changes loading request state and reset any errors to empty string.
+Using `loading` function it could be possible to return something different than true.

+Next `repository` handler will be called.
 The example above will fire a http request simulating an authentication flow.

-When it is finished and has a green response, `resolved` handler will be called and must return a full or partial state to update its current Bloko Store state.
+When it is finished and has a green response, `resolved` handler will be called and it is responsible to return the next state based on resolved data passed as first parameter.
 Given the example, session will be updated with a new token in `data.token`.

+When `repository` rejects something a internal catch handles the error and updates `signIn.error` state with `error.message` string.

 ## Why?